dgraph-io/dgraph-docs/content/deploy/production-checklist.md

 ### Terminology

 An **N-node cluster** is a Dgraph cluster that contains N number of Dgraph instances.
 For example, a 6-node cluster means six Dgraph instances.
-The **replication setting** specifies the number of Dgraph Alpha replicas are assigned per group.
+The **replication setting** specifies the number of Dgraph Alpha replicas that are assigned per group.
 The replication setting is a configuration flag (`--replicas`) on Dgraph Zero.
-A **Dgraph Alpha group** is a set of Dgraph Alphas that store replications of the data amongst each other.
+A **Dgraph Alpha group** is a set of Dgraph Alphas that store replications of the data among each other.
 Every Dgraph Alpha group is assigned a set of distinct predicates to store and serve.

 Examples of different cluster settings:
 * No sharding